 Before You Adopt a Pet, Make Sure You Can Say Yes to These 9 Things

-Do you have the time to devote to a pet?
+Do you have the time to devote to a dog?

-Do you have the energy to dedicate to a pet?
+Do you have the energy to dedicate to a dog?

-In addition to spending time with you, your pet also deserves to be exercised, played with, trained, groomed, and cuddled.
-If you come home at night exhausted, you should think seriously about whether you have the energy reserves you’ll need to offer a pet a good quality of life.
+Beyond just spending time with your dog, he/she deserves to be exercised, played with, trained, groomed, and cuddled.
+If you come home at night exhausted, you should think seriously about whether you have the energy reserves you’ll need to offer a him or her a good quality of life.
 Your dog will love you, but he NEEDS exercise.

-Caring properly for a pet can put a dent in your budget.
-You should think realistically about whether you can afford the cost of a high-quality diet, toys, other supplies, obedience training, wellness visits to the veterinarian, etc. In addition, if your dog gets sick or injured, you must have a plan in mind for how you’ll pay those vet bills.
+Caring properly for any pet can put a dent in your budget.
+You should think realistically about whether you can afford the cost of a high-quality diet, toys, other supplies, obedience classes, and annual wellness visits to the veterinarian, etc. In addition, if your dog gets sick or injured, you must have a plan in mind for how you’ll pay those vet bills.
 Pet health insurance (yet another cost) will definitely help in the case of illness or accident, and is well worth the cost.

 Is everyone in the household sold on the idea of a pet?

-Does your prospective new pet come with emotional or behavioral “baggage” you can accept or commit to dealing with?
+Does your prospective new dog come with emotional or behavioral “baggage” you can accept or commit to dealing with?

 Will your existing pet (if you have one) accept a new pet?

 If possible, introduce your existing pet to your potential adoptee in a neutral setting and see how they interact.
-If it doesn’t go well, I encourage you to consult with an animal behavior specialist before throwing in the towel on adopting a second pet.
+If it doesn’t go well, I encourage you to consult with an animal behavior specialist before giving up on the idea of adopting a second pet.